 Father’s Day is a day to show love to any father in your life.
-So it’s good for retailers to make the holiday fun and personal.
-Don’t be afraid to get cheesy and bust out those sentimental cards, books, or t-shirts.
+So it’s great for retailers to make their promotions fun and personal.
+Don’t be afraid to be cheesy and bust out those sentimental cards, books, or t-shirts.

-They are also retail real estate to highlight bundled deals, gift packages, or other deals.
-Attach small gifts to go with certain purchases, assemble thoughtful gift baskets, or upsell additional items with cool bundled packages.
-Liquor stores, for instance, often put together cocktail packages that make the shopping experience easy.
-Many shoppers don’t know what they’re looking for when they walk into a liquor store so use it as an opportunity to give them the idea. eCommerce stores can cross-promote virtually, too.
+Liquor stores, for instance, often put together cocktail packages that make the shopping experience easier.
+Many consumers don’t know what they’re looking for when they walk into a liquor store.
+Use this as an opportunity to suggest an idea.

-Finally, these types of displays are great spots to market small items that are easy to throw in a cart.
-Mugs, t-shirts, socks, notebooks, keychains, etc. all make easy Father’s Day gifts and it’s likely that shoppers will pick up a handful.
+Finally, displays are great spots to market small items that are easy to throw in a cart.
+Mugs, t-shirts, socks, notebooks, and keychains all make easy Father’s Day gifts.
+Your clientele is likely to pick up a handful!

-With all of that said, it’s important to market products that will attract each of these shoppers.
-It might seem more daunting, but it’s just giving retailers more options.
-It also goes to show that any retail store can find a way to market for the holiday.
+With all of that said, it’s important to merchandise products that will attract each of these shoppers.
+This wide range of types of consumers and situations goes to show that any retail store can find a way to market for the holiday.

 Take the opportunity to brand these gifts as an additional form of marketing.
 Put a logo, phrase, or related image on the item to remind recipients where it came from.

 Other retailers might partner with neighboring businesses to collaborate on cross-promotional items.
-Find a business that has a similar philosophy and related products and together choose products that would make nice additions to each other’s stores.
-It will get Father’s Day shoppers visiting places they might not have otherwise gone.
+Find a business that has a similar philosophy and related products.
+Work together to choose products that would make nice additions to each other’s stores.
+It will get Father’s Day shoppers talking about your shop, and visiting places they otherwise might not have.